-The school has approximately 86 students identified on the SEN List (lower than national) - this is reviewed and updated termly.
-In January 2018 we had 15 students with a Statement of Special Educational Needs/EHCP.
+The school has approximately 80 students identified on the SEN List (lower than national) - this is reviewed and updated termly.
+In September 2021 we had 12 students with an EHCP and 5 with a Graduated Support Plan (GSP).op]

-The Learning Support Department consists of the SENCo and 15 Teaching Assistants.
+The Learning Support Department consists of the SENCo and 18 Teaching Assistants (14 full time).
 The school also has a Pastoral Support Centre Manager.
 Mr Jamie White is Assistant Headteacher with pastoral/SEN remit.

 Oldbury Wells endeavours to ensure all pupils achieve their potential personally, socially, emotionally and academically in all areas of the curriculum and we believe in equal opportunities for all.
 This document is intended to give you information regarding the ways we ensure support of all our pupils, including those with SEN, in order that they can reach their full potential.
-It may not list every skills, resource and technique we employ in order to achieve this as these are constantly developed and used to modify our provision to meet the changing requirements of our students.
+It may not list every skill, resource and technique we employ in order to achieve this as these are constantly developed and used to modify our provision to meet the changing requirements of our students.